Southampton-RSG/2015-09-17-southampton/novice/git/02-create.md

 .	..	.git
 ~~~

-Git stores information about the project in this special sub-directory.
+Git stores information about the project in here.
 If we ever delete it,
 we will lose the project's history.

 We can check that everything is set up correctly
-by asking Git to tell us the status of our project:
+by asking Git to tell us the status of our project with the **status** command:

 ~~~ {.bash}
 $ git status